NDU-CSC413/NDU-CSC413.github.io/lectures/2021-01-30-stl_openmp.md

 This problem is common enough that it was given a name: __false sharing__.
 The basic idea is that even though different threads are writing to different locations in the array but those locations are on the same __cache line__ which forces cache invalidation/updates.
 We illustrate the situation in the figure below.
 Two threads on different cores, and thus using two different caches, access different locations of the ```results``` array.
 Even though there is no sharing of variables the array is small enough to fit in one cache line.
 When one thread updates a value in the array, all cores are notified that the corresponding cache line is invalidated and they reload the array from memory, creating unnecessary and very slow memory traffic.

-We can eliminate this effect by using __padding__, i.e. keep enough distance between consecutive values of the results array so that each value is on a __different__ cache line, which is typically 64 bytes ofr x86 and 128bytes for ARM.
+We can eliminate this effect by using __padding__, i.e. keep enough distance between consecutive values of the results array so that each value is on a __different__ cache line, which is typically 64 bytes for x86 and 128 bytes for ARM.
 Recall that C++ stores two dimensional arrays in row major mode.
 We can take advantage of that to store values on different cache lines as shown in the modified code below.
 ![fig](/img/false-sharing.png)